nozer0/nozer0.github.io/_posts/en/2014-02-11-how-to-use-svn.md

 	svn log -r {2013-10-01}:{2013-12-31}
 ```

 Sometimes, we can see the way assigning revision like this, 'url@rev'.
-Actually, Subversion has special names for these two, 'peg revision' for '@' synmal way, and 'operative revision' for '-r' option.
+Actually, Subversion has special names for these two, 'peg revision' for '@' symbol way, and 'operative revision' for '-r' option.
 '@' doesn't support the predefined keywords showing above.
 And more important, if we renamed one file, for example, 'what.js' in revision 1 to 'where.js' in revision 5.

 ```sh